Skip to main content

 • Search your filter list by keyword

-• Import filters from a JSON file (Premium)
+• Import filters from a JSON file (Subscribers)

 • Filter Optimizer — identifies redundant or overlapping filters